kewisch/pyamo/README.md

 ```

 ### amo get
 Downloads one or more versions to the hard drive for review.
-Will download both the xpi and the sources and once done extract each package.
-The files will be saved in a sub-directory named after the addon id in the current (or specified) directory.
+Will download both
+the xpi and the sources and once done extract each package.
+The files will be
+saved in a sub-directory named after the addon id in the current (or specified)
+directory.

+When specifying the version number you can also use the tag `latest` to
+retrieve the latest version.
+This is useful when specifying multiple versions
+to download.

 ```
 usage: amo get [-h] [-o OUTDIR] [-l LIMIT] [-v VERSION] addon